Auto-scale Insights

 • The under-provisioned status applies when Minimum Sessions Capacity > Desired Sessions Capacity, better accommodating changing density scenarios.

-• Over-provisioned: This condition is met if:
+• Over-Provision: This condition is met if:

 • Minimum Sessions Capacity > Desired Sessions Capacity * factor (1.2 by default)